iremlopsum/emittify/README.md

 }

 const emitter = new Emittify<EventsType>({
-  // Cache is used to cache the events and prevent emitting the same event multiple times
+  // Cache is used to cache events and provide initial values to new listeners
   cachedEvents: ['direct-message-count'],

+  // Deduplication prevents emitting events when values haven't changed
+  deduplicatedEvents: [
+    { event: 'direct-message-count', comparison: 'shallow' }, // For primitives/simple objects
+    { event: 'toast-notification', comparison: 'deep' }, // For nested objects ],
 })

 export default emitter